The Koala | Preserving A National Treasure

 Who doesn’t love a koala bear?
-They’re beautiful, mostly docile, and very, very cuddly.
+They’re beautiful, mostly docile and very, very cuddly.
 I’d say they’re next to the panda or baby gorilla in regards to cuteness.
-And what determines cutes, I suspect, is related very much to what we perceive as human qualities in these most beautiful animals.
+And what determines cuteness, I suspect, is related very much to what we perceive as human qualities in these most beautiful animals.

 Kung Fu Panda

 But, unlike the koala, there is virtually no chance of you or I seeing a panda in the wild.
 They are way too reclusive to allow such a meeting.
 And, even in captivity, by which I mean a zoo or captive breeding program, you wouldn’t want to get to close to a panda as a surf on Google or YouTube will testify.
 I like my testicles just where they are, thank you very much.

 A Well Feed Koala

 I made this photo way back in 2006 with the Canon 5D, my very first DSLR camera, near Cape Otway in south eastern Australia.
 It’s a lovely, though often windy, part of the country with lots of eucalyptus trips, including the ones which leaves constitute the diet of the koala.

 In some parts of the country a loss of habitat has caused koalas to starve and die.
 Fire to can have a disastrous effect on koala populations.

 However, around Cape Otway the problem is now reversed.
 An abundance of food resulted in a dramatic increase in koala population, which tourists love.
 Unfortunately, the koalas depleted the local food supply to an event that they faced starvation.
 This fact is evidenced in large areas of denuded trees and supported in this article from ABC news online.
 Just last week a more recent news report suggested that, with a more sustainable Koala population in the Cape Otway region, the trees are now making a slow, but steady come back.